Entering his third year at the helm of the program, head coach Curtis Johnson previews the 2014 season

-Former Green Wave standout and longtime NFL player and coach Lionel Washington returned to his alma mater as a co-defensive coordinator and secondary coach for Tulane in 2012 and will begin his third season on the staff in 2014.
+Former Green Wave standout and longtime NFL player and coach Lionel Washington returned to his alma mater as a co-defensive coordinator and secondary coach for Tulane in 2012 and will begin his fourth season on the staff in 2015.

 A native of nearby Lutcher, Washington spent 27 years in the NFL as a player or coach, all on the defensive side of the football.
 He played 15 seasons in the NFL as a defensive back and was a secondary coach for 12 years following retirement.
-He is a recent inductee into the Louisiana Sports Hall of Fame and is a selection to the 2014 Greater New Orleans Sports Hall of Fame.
+He was inducted into both the Louisiana Sports Hall of Fame and Greater New Orleans Sports Hall of Fame in 2014.

 The Tulane defense had an outstanding 2013 campaign under Washington, as the team was second in the nation in turnovers forced with 35 (16 fumble recoveries and 19 interceptions).
 The 19 interceptions ranked as sixth in the nation, while the 16 fumble recoveries were good for fourth in the NCAA.